Morphological norms of the exam. Morphological norms of the Russian language. So let's repeat the theory

 sing more BEAUTIFUL

-in TWO HUNDRED meters
+TWO HUNDRED meters

 on BOTH sides

-pack of MACARON
+pack of MACARONS

-no TWO Hundred rubles
+no TWO HUNDRED rubles

-STRENGTHEN after illness
+GET STRONGER after illness

 thin tentacles